Service Providers & Temporary Workers

 Pre-Engagement Review:

 These policies and practices are intended for the engagement of non- Penn students only.
 For guidance on engaging Penn students for work or services, please refer to Student Employment Guidelines.
+For students working abroad, please review the Global Support Services site for additional information and resources.

 Process